-If a student's GPA falls below 2.0 at the end of a semester, the student will be placed on probation and automatically enrolled in the Study Skills course when the student enrolls for his/her next course.
+If a student's GPA falls below 2.0 at the end of a semester, the student will be placed on probation and encouraged to voluntarily enroll in the Study Skills course.
+If the student's GPA falls below 1.8 at the end of a semester, the student will be placed on academic probation and automatically enrolled in the Study Skills course when the student enrolls for his/her next course.
+The Study Skill's course cannot be taken as a student's only course for the semester or term.
 For example, if an online student only takes a course in Term B, that student cannot take the Study Skills course in Term A. The Study Skill course is a one-credit hour, pass/fail course.
 Regular tuition and fees will be charged.
 This credit does not count toward meeting graduation or degree requirements.

 The instructor for the Study Skills course will work with the student to help the student develop the requisite skills for academic success.
-If a student's GPA is not above 2.0 at the end of the first probationary semester, the student must enroll in the Study Skills course again.
+If a student's GPA is not above 2.0 at the end of the first probationary semester, the student remains on academic probation, but the student is only required to successfully complete the Study Skills course once.
 If at the end of the second probationary semester, the student still does not have a GPA of 2.0 or higher, the student will be placed on academic leave.